About ifa laboratory – facilitation, consulting, support

 In the fall 2013, Alexis decided to move ifa gallery premises to the heart and capital of Europe, Brussels.
 Located in the old central district of Marolles, the gallery offers a dynamic programme with its main artists from China and new artists from the region.
 The gallery exhibits also regularly in art fairs.

-David is a multitasking is currently Chief Executive of Innovest Capital & Real Estate Group.
+David is currently Chief Executive of Innovest Capital & Real Estate Group.
 Earlier he was managing director of a/o AppliTek with offices in the US, the Middle East and Asia.
 AppliTek develops, manufactures, integrates and installs on-line monitoring & analysis devices for use in environmental, industrial & homeland security applications.
 David is also specialised in economic diplomacy.
 He is an executive member of the Commission International Relations of the Federation of Belgian Enterprises (VBO-FEB), where he previously participated in a work group to define the fundaments of economic diplomacy for ambassadors of Belgium abroad.
 Moreover David is also a visiting professor at the University of Leuven & at Tecnológico de Monterrey in Mexico where he has given courses on entrepreneurship and embedded sustainability.
 David holds a Masters of Commerical Sciences and a Master of Business & Managerial Economics from Leuven University.

 Fredrik is a business angel and art-collector commuting between Stockholm and London.
 Fredrik is passionate about start-ups and collects Swedish modern art.